snsinfu/reverse-tunnel/README.md

 [report-badge]: https://goreportcard.com/badge/github.com/snsinfu/reverse-tunnel
 [report-url]: https://goreportcard.com/report/github.com/snsifnu/reverse-tunnel

-This repository contains **rtun**, a tool for easily exposing TCP and UDP ports to the Internet via a public gateway server.
-It can be used, for example, to expose ssh and mosh server behind firewall and NAT.
+**rtun** is a tool for exposing TCP and UDP ports to the Internet via a public gateway server.
+You can expose ssh and mosh server on a machine behind firewall and NAT.

 - [Build](#build)
 - [Usage](#usage)